IndaPlus24/natans-chess/README.md

 ## Build a Piece
 The thing that makes Cheess into Cheess is the fact that I am an idiot who decided that it would be fun if I implemented tools for making custom pieces.
 These tools are needlessly complex, and I do not have the time to explain how it all works.
 In addition, I do not think there currently exists a way for you to access any of the features needed to make a custom piece.
 I hope to change all of this sometime soon, but not right now.
 # The Other Things
-There are a lot of other things going on, but I have no idea if you have access to it, and if you do, you should not need to use it.
-So if you see anything strange, just ignore it.
+There are a lot of other things going on, like `Effect` and `Position`, but they have some documentation and should be self explanatory.
+You should not need to worry about anything else.